Fig 1. Form or pressure drag is caused by the separation of air that is flowing over the aircraft or airfoil. Credit: Civil Air Patrol.

 Generally, interference drag will add to the component drags but in a few cases, for example, adding tip tanks to a wing, total drag will be less than the sum of the two component drags because of the reduction of induced drag.

 Interference drag can be minimized by proper fairing and filleting, which induces smooth mixing of air past the components.
 No adequate theoretical method will predict interference drag; thus, wind tunnel or flight-test measurements are required.
-For rough computational purposes, a figure of 5 percent to 10 percent can be attributed to interference drag on a total aircraft.
+For rough computational purposes, a figure of 5% to 10% can be attributed to interference drag on a total aircraft.

 Small items also add to the total aircraft drag and, although seemingly trivial, they can greatly reduce the aircraft's top speed.